 As we said above, to use a garbage disposal is not a bad thing, it just needs to be in a way that reduces the organic matter going into your septic tank.
 Here are few things you should never put down a garbage disposal that is connected to a septic system:

 The only septic-safe garbage disposal we have found is the InSinkErator Evolution Septic Assist 3/4 HP Household Garbage Disposal.
 The septic assist garbage disposal includes an automatic injection of microorganisms that helps break down food waste.
-Another big benefit of the septic assist garbage disposal is the powerful 2-stage multi grind motor and blade that helps to grind food scraps and food waste into smaller particles.
+Another big benefit of the septic assist garbage disposal is the powerful 2-stage multi grind motor and blade that helps to grind food scraps into smaller particles.
 The Insinkerator evolution septic assist is made by the garbage disposal manufacturer who invented garbage disposals.
-Most garbage disposals don't grind up food waste because the disposal's grinding ability is limited.
-This means larger pieces of food waste in your septic tank and more solids.
+Most garbage disposals don't grind up food because the disposal's grinding ability is limited.
+This means larger pieces of food in your septic tank and more solids.

 Today there are tumbling composters that create healthy compost with no fuss, no smells and take up virtually no area in your yard.
 Here are two of the best composting equipment at a fraction of the cost of a garbage disposal: